Students in England and Wales

 - you must have been living in the UK for 3 years before starting your course.

-Generally, you’ll only get student finance if you’re doing your first higher education qualification.
+Generally, you’ll only get student finance if you’re doing your first higher education qualification at each level.
 However, you may still get it if you change course, you leave your course but decide to start again, you’re ‘topping up’ a higher education qualification, e.g. you’ve finished an HNC, HND or foundation degree and now want to do an honours degree.

 Not sure whether you qualify?
 Complete our student finance eligibility checker to find out.

-If you’re a resident of England, find out more on Student Finance England (SFE).
+If you’re a resident of England, find out more about undergraduate loans and postgraduate loans.

-If you’re a resident of Wales, find out more on Student Finance Wales (SFW).
+If you’re a resident of Wales, find out more about undergraduate loans on the Student Finance Wales (SFW) website.

 Students in Northern Ireland